menu

 Overview

 Akron is a very small town located in the state of Indiana.
 With a population of 1,113 people and just one neighborhood, Akron is the 309th largest community in Indiana.
-Much of the housing stock in Akron was built prior to World War II, making it one of the older and more historic towns in the country.
+Akron has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Occupations and Workforce

-Akron is a blue-collar town, with 50.10% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Akron is generally considered to be a blue-collar town.
+50.10% of the Akron workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Akron is a town of production and manufacturing workers, sales and office workers, and service providers.
 There are especially a lot of people living in Akron who work in office and administrative support (10.60%), sales jobs (6.65%), and management occupations (6.24%).

 Setting & Lifestyle